-- For an underspecified declaration that is also a definition there shall be a typeof specifier type that if used to replace the auto specifier makes the adjusted declaration a valid declaration.
-158) If it is the definition of a function, it shall not additionally define objects and the return type of the function after adjustment shall be the same as determined from return statements (or the lack thereof) as in 6.9.1.
-Otherwise, type shall be such that for all defined objects the assignment expression in the init-declarator, after possible lyalue, array-to-pointer or function-to-pointer conversion, has the non-atomic, unqualified type of the declared object.
-159) - For the correspondence of the declared type of an object and the type of its initializer, integer types of the same rank and signedness but that are nevertheless different types shall not be considered.
+Prior to an underspecified declaration there shall exist a typeof specifier type that if used to replace the auto specifier makes the adjusted declaration a valid declaration.
+If it is also the definition of a function the return type shall be determined from return statements (or the lack thereof) as specified in 6.9.1.
+Otherwise, type shall be such that for all defined objects the assignment expression in the corresponding init-declarator, after possible lyalue, array-to-pointer or function-to-pointer conversion, has the non-atomic, unqualified type of the declared object.